FlowForwarding/LINC-Switch/docs/gen_switch.md

-The gen\_switch behaviour
+The gen_switch behaviour
 ======================

 The `gen_switch` is a behaviour that defines set of callbacks that one has to provide in order to implement the switch.
-Currently there is only one implementation of `gen_switch` behaviour – `linc_us3` which is a purely userspace, Erlang implementation of OFP 1.2 switch.
+Currently there are two implementations of `gen_switch` behaviour:

+  * `linc_us3` which is a purely userspace, Erlang implementation of an OFP 1.2 switch
+  * `linc_us4` which is a purely userspace, Erlang implementation of an OFP 1.3 switch

 One can think of various other backends to implement, like:

  * hardware based switch,
  * userspace implementation in other programming language (like C),